 414. Survey of Rhetorical Theory (5).
 Pr., COM 202 and Junior standing.

 History of theories of discourse tracing major concepts, trends and contributions of classical through contemporary orientations.

 - 415. Seminar in Communication (5).
 Pr., COM 202 and Junior standing.
 A study of the principles of criticism and research in human communication.
-The course will emphasize fundamental aspects of criticism and methods of research. - 430.
-Internship in Political Communication (5).
-Pr., Permission of instructor.
-Independent internship for practical career experience with a political communication professional.
-The student must have successfully completed 20 hours of political communication course work.
-Weekly seminar.
+The course will emphasize fundamental aspects of criticism and methods of research. - 428.
+Independent Study in Speech Communication (1-5).
+Pr., Junior standing and Permission of instructor.